Last Updated on June 3, 2023 by Teemu Suomala

 I know, this is an article about acoustics.
 However, I wanted to show you that just because a guitar is inexpensive that doesn’t mean they always sound “cheap” and posses other cheap guitar “features”.

-The same thing applies to acoustic guitars in many ways.
+The same thing applies to acoustics in many ways.
 I proved this theory several times over the years by winning awards with my “cheap” $120 Alvarez RD8 acoustic in bluegrass guitar competitions.
 I beat out guitar players who were using guitars costing over 30 times what I paid for my guitar!

-We’ve scoured music shops from the United States to Finland (literally) to bring you our list of the 6 Best Acoustic Guitars Under $1000.
+While you may not want a guitar as economical as my trusty Alvarez RD8 (it was all I had at the time), you can certainly find good acoustic tone while you’re on a budget.
+We’ve scoured music shops from the United States to Finland (literally) to bring you our list of the cream of the crop acoustic guitars under $1000.
 I’ll quit typing and get right to it!

 Know what you can afford and then buy the best guitar you can afford.